RF safety and

 joint meetings that showcase some of the latest research on the biological

 effects of EMFs.
-The 2015 conference was held near Monterey, Calif.(1)
+For example, the 2015 conference

 program was more than 100 pages long and included a short summary of each